n8n-io/n8n-docs/docs/courses/level-one/README.md

 ## What do I need to get started?

-Sign-up [here](https://n8n-community.typeform.com/to/PDEMrevI) to get a Unique ID that you'll need in the course.
+Sign-up [here](https://n8n-community.typeform.com/to/PDEMrevI) to get a Unique ID and a Webhook URL that you'll need in the course.
 Then all you need is:

 - A computer with macOS, Windows, or Linux
 - Some basic knowledge of JavaScript and [APIs](https://n8n.io/blog/what-are-apis-how-to-use-them-with-no-code/) are nice-to-haves